gocd/docker-registry-artifact-plugin/README.md

 The docker registry artifact plugin provides a way to push and pull docker images on GoCD

-## Building the code base

-To build the jar, run `./gradlew clean test assemble`

 ## Getting started

 ### Requirements